 Just like changing jobs or welcoming a new child, retirement is a major life change that significantly impacts one’s tax situation.
+Preparing income taxes for retirees requires an understanding of tax laws on Social Security benefits, retirement accounts and pensions, and other sources of income such as real estate investments.
 In this blog post, we’ll explore the common questions surrounding Social Security tax and other retirement tax and provide insights on how you can assist your retired clients in navigating their tax situation post-retirement.

 Do retired people pay taxes?